Pool Remodel vs. Install: A Price Comparison

 An older pool might not meet today’s safety standards.
 A remodel is the perfect opportunity to address potential hazards and give you peace of mind.
 This could mean replacing a slippery deck with beautiful, non-slip porcelain pavers, adding a safety fence, or installing a reliable automated cover.
 Beyond safety, you can also rethink how you use your pool.
 Want a shallow area for the kids to splash around?
 A tanning ledge is a perfect addition.
 Dream of relaxing after a long day?
 We can integrate a heated spa.
 A remodel lets you customize your swimming pool to fit your family’s current lifestyle.

-Lower Your Energy and Maintenance Costs
+Save Money on Energy and Maintenance

 Let’s be honest: pool ownership comes with recurring costs.
 But a remodel can drastically reduce your monthly bills and the time you spend on upkeep.
 Swapping out an old, single-speed pump for a modern variable-speed model can save you a surprising amount on electricity.
 The same goes for upgrading to energy-efficient LED lights.
 According to HomeGuide, these updates, along with a good pool cover to reduce water evaporation, are key for long-term savings.
 This means you can spend less time worrying about utility bills and more time actually enjoying your pool.